-Diabetes, Weight & Bariatric Surgery KEY POINTS One of the most devasting legacies of the recent obesity epidemic is the sharp rise in cases of Type II diabetes, which is strongly associated with overweight and obesity.
+Diabetes, Weight & Bariatric Surgery KEY POINTS North Eastern Weight Loss Surgery One of the most devasting legacies of the recent obesity epidemic is the sharp rise in cases of Type II diabetes, which is strongly associated with overweight and obesity.
 Body Mass Index Your Body Mass Index (BMI) is calculated based on your weight, but also takes into account your height.
 It helps establish how your weight might impact on your current and future health.
 The healthiest BMI range is between 18.5 and 25 kg/m2.
 With BMI 40 kg/m2 the risk of death from any cause each year is about double that of someone in the healthiest range.
 Currently approximately 5% of the Australian population have a BMI of over 40.
-It has been shown in one study that with BMI of just 30 kg/m2, the risk of diabetes is up to 60 times the risk of those in the healthy BMI range [1].
-So type II diabetes is extremely sensitive to weight.
-How can weight loss surgery help diabetics?

 Weight loss improves the ability of insulin to control body sugar levels.
 Gastric bypass surgery may have a particularly strong effect against diabetes which is partly independent of weight loss.
 Hormones called GLP-1 and PYY are increased after bypass surgery and work on the pancreas to help it fight diabetes.
-Loop Duodenal Switch surgery (SIPS/SADI) is even more effective than bypass and may avoid some of the extreme swings in blood sugar levels sometimes seen in bypass.
+The new procedure involving endoscopic insertion of a sheath into the duodenum (EndoBarrier® Implantation) aims to stimulate these same hormones to counter diabetes.
 How effective is weight loss surgery in resolving diabetes?
 Diabetics can expect resolution or improvement in over 80% of cases, depending on the severity and length of diagnosis of the diabetes.
 The choice of operation is also an important factor.
 Other conditions which may improve with weight loss surgery include sleep apnoea, hypertension, asthma and stress incontinence.
 Getting off your diabetic medications is a worthwhile goal with weight loss, but it is important to remember that best diabetic control may involve continuing with some level of medication.
 If you take insulin for diabetes, it may be possible to cut down significantly on the dosage required for good control or sometimes do away with injections altogether.
 A diabetes specialist (endocrinologist) will help guide you to achieving optimum diabetic control whilst weight loss is occurring.
-Over the page: some important studies on obesity surgery & diabetes...